How to keep your pets from bringing in pests

 If you have a horse or an outdoor dog, they will need a constant source of cool, freshwater while they are outside.
 Change this water a few times a day to prevent the water from becoming stagnant and attracting mosquitoes.

-If pests still come into your home, it is important to let a professional take care of the problem.
+If pests still come into your home, it is important to let a professional take care of the pest control problem.
 Many commercial bug sprays and pest products can be genuinely hazardous to your pets.
 Do not use human insect repellent on your dog or cat as it can be extremely toxic to them and can cause serious neurologic problems.

 WE'RE NOT HAPPY UNLESS YOU'RE HAPPYSEE HOW IT WORKS